rogermm14/eonerf_code/README.md

 ## 3. Testing

 Use the `eval_eonerf.py` script to generate the outputs of a pretrained EO-NeRF model.
-This script generates the learned dsm and rgb/shadow renderings.
+This script generates the output dsm and rgb/shadow renderings.

 ---